-- 1 Pursuant to section 75 of the Planning and Development Act 2005 and Regulation 35(1) of the Planning and Development (Local Planning Schemes) Regulations 2015, resolves to PREPARE an amendment to the City of Joondalup Local Planning Scheme No. 3 to: - 1.1 change the land use permissibility of 'Grouped Dwelling' and 'Multiple Dwelling' in the 'Private Community Purposes' zone in Table 3 Zoning Table from 'D' to 'X'; - 1.2 rezone Lot 19 (2) Barradine Drive, Craigie, from 'Private Community Purposes' to 'Residential' and apply the R40 density code as depicted in Attachment 2 to this Report; - 1.3 insert additional uses No. 15 to 17 in Table 4 'Specified additional uses for zoned land in Scheme area' in accordance with Attachment 5 to this Report, and proceed to advertise the amendment for a period of 42 days;
+- 1 Pursuant to section 75 of the Planning and Development Act 2005 and Regulation 35(1) of the Planning and Development (Local Planning Schemes) Regulations 2015, resolves to PREPARE an amendment to the City of Joondalup Local Planning Scheme No. 3 to: - 1.1 change the land use permissibility of 'Grouped Dwelling' and 'Multiple Dwelling' in the 'Private Community Purposes' zone in Table 3 Zoning Table from 'D' to 'X';

+- 1.2 rezone Lot 19 (2) Barradine Drive, Craigie, from 'Private Community Purposes' to 'Residential' and apply the R40 density code as depicted in Attachment 2 to Report CJ072-06/20; - 1.3 insert additional uses No. 15 to 17 in Table 4 'Specified additional uses for zoned land in Scheme area' in accordance with Attachment 5 to Report CJ072-06/20, and proceed to advertise the amendment for a period of 42 days;